The Bridal

 The Bridal is an 1837 tragedy by the Irish writer James Sheridan Knowles.
 It premiered at the Theatre Royal, Haymarket in London's West End on 26 June 1837 with a cast that included William Macready as Melantius, Edward William Elton as Amintor, Charles Selby as Calianaz and Mary Huddart as Evadne.
 It is inspired by the Jacobean play The Maid's Tragedy by Francis Beaumont and John Fletcher.
-In 1843 it appeared at the Park Theatre in New York with Macready repising his role.
+In 1843 it appeared at the Park Theatre in New York with Macready reprising his role.